samuelhoppenworth/Wordle-solver/README.md

 ### Entropy-Based Algorithm

-The third algorithm leverages Shannon entropy to determine which guess provides the most information gain.
-Shannon entropy quantifies the level of uncertainty within a probability distribution.
-Specifically, a distribution with higher entropy reflects a more uniform spread of probabilities across its possible outcomes, while a distribution with lower entropy is more concentrated or predictable.
+The third algorithm uses Shannon entropy to predict which guess provides the most information gain.
+Shannon entropy measures the level of uncertainty within a probability distribution.
+In other words, a distribution with higher entropy indicates a more uniform spread of probabilities across its possible outcomes, while a distribution with lower entropy is more concentrated or predictable.

 For example, consider rolling a fair 100-sided die versus a fair 6-sided die.
 The probability distribution of the 100-sided die has higher entropy because its outcomes are spread across 100 equally likely possibilities, whereas the 6-sided die has only 6.
 As a result, there is significantly more uncertainty about the outcome of the 100-sided die compared to the 6-sided die.